On the morning of November 10th, Minister of Public Security To Lam presented to the National Assembly the draft Law on Road Traffic Order and Safety.

 Minister of Public Security To Lam (Photo: Pham Thang).

-Examining this content, Chairman of the National Defense and Security Committee Le Tan Toi said that some opinions suggested reviewing and classifying to supplement the full list of prohibited acts for subjects such as managers, patrollers, inspectors, commanders, controllers, traffic accident handlers, traffic participants and others.
+Examining this content, Chairman of the National Defense and Security Committee Le Tan Toi said that some opinions suggested reviewing and classifying to supplement the full list of prohibited acts for subjects such as managers, patrollers, controllers, commanders, controllers, traffic accident handlers, traffic participants and others.

 Chairman of the National Defense and Security Committee Le Tan Toi (Photo: Pham Thang).